Maywood, California: Mapping L.A.

 Mapping L.A. reported that in 2000, Mexican (77.0%) and Salvadoran (3.6%) were the most common ancestries.
 Mexico (81.4%) and El Salvador (7.1%) were the most common foreign places of birth.

 Immigrant population

 A significant percentage of its residents work in the factories at nearby Vernon and Commerce.
 The city has been at the forefront of immigration debates.
 It is speculated that one- third of Maywood's residents population lives in the U.S. without documentation.
 The city, 96% of which is Latino, and more than half are foreign-born, has declared itself as a "Sanctuary City" for illegal immigrants.

+Latino communities

+These were the ten cities or neighborhoods in Los Angeles County with the largest percentage of Latino residents, according to the 2000 census: